Hello, my name is Gigi, and I’m a history-aholic.

 Tools I use for research

-I find sources using library catalogs and subscription databases.
-To manage the information I find, I used to use a combination of old fashioned file cabinets, folders, and photocopies.
-A couple of years ago I went digital and now I use software– Zotero, Evernote, delicious, Dropbox, etc. I’m always experimenting.
+I find my sources my searching library catalogs and library subscription databases.
+A couple of years ago I went digital and now I use software to manage my sources– Zotero, Onenote, Dropbox, etc. I’m always experimenting.

 My favorite historians and their work